 In the SEO tool, there are metrics to help you research topics and subtopic keywords for the best SEO results.
 Learn more about the metrics available in the tool and how to use them to improve your content.

 Please note: if you've enabled the Google Search Console integration, you'll see additional metrics from your Google account.

 You'll see some of these metrics when researching new topics to create.
 You can also see these metrics for a specific topic or subtopic you've created:

-- Domain authority is calculated using Moz and is a prediction of how well a website will rank on search engines.
+Domain authority (topic only) is calculated using Moz and is a prediction of how well your content will rank on search engines.
 It's measured on a logarithmic scale of 100 points.